guillaume-azarias/Human-Activity-Prediction/README.md

 ## Results
 ### Workflow
 ![Workflow](Workflow_.png)
+The ambient sensor data is collected and securely transfered to a cloud for cleaning, preprocessing and analysis.
+A dashboard validated by the UX team is accessible to caregivers, allowing them if they need to proceed to a resident checking.

 ### Illustrations
 For each resident, an individual dashboard shows the user (left side) and resident (right side) information: